wickerx/cicd-pipeline-train-schedule-jenkins/README.md

 This is a simple train schedule app written using nodejs.
 It is intended to be used as a sample application for a series of hands-on learning activities.

 - adicionado teste com jenkins local - ISTO É UM TESTE!
-XXXXX ZZZZZ YYYY

 ## Running the app

 You need a Java JDK 7 or later to run the build.
-You can run the build like this: AAA BBB CCC DDD
+You can run the build like this: AA

     ./gradlew build